spyderkam/GenericParticleSimulator/src/docs/breathing_oscillations_scaling_analysis.md

 # Mathematical Analysis of Force Scaling in Breathing Oscillations

 ## Abstract

 We present a detailed mathematical analysis of the `G_scaling_factor` parameter in N-body systems with competing gravitational attraction and time-varying repulsion.
-Through phase space analysis, energy considerations, and perturbative methods, we demonstrate why `G_scaling_factor = 0.75` produces stable periodic oscillations while `G_scaling_factor = 1.0` leads to secular expansion.
-This work reveals the underlying physics of resonance tuning in self-gravitating systems with modulated internal pressure.
+Through phase space analysis, energy considerations, and perturbative methods, we investigate the stability conditions for periodic oscillations versus secular expansion in self-gravitating systems with modulated internal pressure.

 ---